mttaherpoor/Interpolation-And-Evaluate/README.md

 1. Fork the repository.

-2. Create a new branch: git checkout -b feature-newfeature.
+2. Create a new branch:`git checkout -b feature-newfeature`.

-3. Commit changes: git commit -m 'Add new feature'.
+4. Commit changes: `git commit -m 'Add new feature'.
-4. Push to the branch: git push origin feature-newfeature.
+5. Push to the branch: `git push origin feature-newfeature`.

-5. Submit a pull request.
+6. Submit a pull request.

 ### Contact